-Golden Retrievers don’t need much of an introduction: They are the third most popular dog in North America.
+Golden Retrievers don’t need much of an introduction as they have been included in the top five most popular dog breeds in the USA for over a decade.
 However, beyond all the amazing traits that these dogs have, Goldens do tend to have health issues.

 The 7 Common Golden Retriever Skin Issues

 Environmental allergies, or atopic dermatitis, are the second most common allergen-based skin disease.
 They are triggered by allergens such as dust mites in the home, pollens, and mold.

 The areas typically affected by atopic dermatitis are the feet, base of the tail, underbelly, groin, armpits, and around the eyes, ears, and muzzle.